 The Welfare Effect of Changes in the Terms of Trade 123

 Determining Relative Prices

 Economic Growth: A Shift of the RS curve

 Growth and the Production Possibility Frontier

 World Relative Supply and the Terms of Trade

-International Effects of Growth
+International Effects of Growth 129

-CASE STUDY: Has the Growth of Newly Industrializing Countries
+CASE STUDY: Has the Growth of Newly Industrializing Countries 100

 Hurt Advanced Nations?
-129

 Tariffs and Export Subsidies: Simultaneous Shifts in RS and RD

 Relative Demand and Supply Effects of a Tariff

-Effects of an Export Subsidy 133
+Effects of an Export Subsidy

 Implications of Terms of Trade Effects: Who Gains and Who Loses?
-134

-International Borrowing and Lending

-Intertemporal Production Possibilities and Trade
+International Borrowing and Lending Intertemporal Production Possibilities and Trade 125

-The Real Interest Rate 136
+The Real Interest Rate

-Intertemporal Comparative Advantage 138
+Intertemporal Comparative Advantage

-Summary 138
+Summary

+Appendix: More on Intertemporal Trade

 Appendix: More on Intertemporal Trade 142

-7
+7 EXTERNAL ECONOMIES OF SCALE AND THE INTERNATIONAL

-LOCATION OF PRODUCTION 145
+• LOCATION OF PRODUCTION 145

-Economies of Scale and International Trade: An Overview 146
+Economies of Scale and International Trade: An Overview

-Economies of Scale and Market Structure 147
+Economies of Scale and Market Structure

-The Theory of External Economies 148
+The Theory of External Economies

 Specialized Suppliers

 Labor Market Pooling

 Knowledge Spillovers

 External Economies and Market Equilibrium

 External Economies and International Trade

 External Economies, Output, and Prices

 External Economies and the Pattern of Trade

 BOX: Holding the World Together

-Trade and Welfare with External Economies

 Dynamic Increasing Returns

 Interregional Trade and Economic Geography

 BOX: Tinseltown Economics

+Summary

-Summary 161
+Summary

-•

 8 FIRMS IN THE GLOBAL ECONOMY: EXPORT DECISIONS,

 OUTSOURCING, AND MULTINATIONAL ENTERPRISES 164

-The Theory of Imperfect Competition 165
+The Theory of Imperfect Competition

 Monopoly: A Brief Review

 Monopolistic Competition

 Monopolistic Competition and Trade

 The Effects of Increased Market Size

 Gains from an Integrated Market: A Numerical Example

 The Significance of Intra-Industry Trade

 CASE STUDY: Intra-Industry Trade in Action: The North American Auto Pact

 of 1964 and the North American Free Trade Agreement (NAFTA) 180

 Firm Responses to Trade: Winners, Losers, and Industry Performance

 Performance Differences across Producers

 The Effects of Increased Market Size

 Trade Costs and Export Decisions

-Dumping 188

-CASE STUDY: Antidumping as Protectionism 189
+CASE STUDY: Antidumping as Protectionism

-Multinationals and Outsourcing 190

 CASE STUDY: Patterns of Foreign Direct Investment Flows Around the World

 The Firm's Decision Regarding Foreign Direct Investment

-Outsourcing
+Outsourcing CASE STUDY: Shipping Jobs Overseas?
+Offshoring and Unemployment in the United States Consequences of Multinationals and Foreign Outsourcing.
+Summary

 CASE STUDY: Shipping Jobs Overseas?
-Offshoring and Unemployment
+Offshoring and Unemployment in the United States

-in the United States.
-197
+in the United States

 Consequences of Multinationals and Foreign Outsourcing

-Summary

-Appendix: Determining Marginal Revenue
+Summary2

+11

-PART 2 International Trade Policy 206
+RT 2 International Trade Policy 2

+A THE INSTRUMENTS OF TRADE POLICY

-9 THE INSTRUMENTS OF TRADE POLICY 206
+9 THE INSTRUMENTS OF TRADE POLICY 2

-Basic Tariff Analysis 206
+Basic Tariff Analysis2

-Supply, Demand, and Trade in a Single Industry 207
+Supply, Demand, and Trade in a Single Industry

-Effects of a Tariff 209
+Effects of a Tariff

-Measuring the Amount of Protection 210
+Measuring the Amount of Protection

-Costs and Benefits of a Tariff 212
+Costs and Benefits of a Tariff

-Consumer and Producer Surplus
+Consumer and Producer Surplus.

 Measuring the Costs and Benefits

-BOX: Tariffs for the Long Haul 216
+BOX: Tariffs for the Long Haul

-Other Instruments of Trade Policy 217
+Other Instruments of Trade Policy

 Export Subsidies: Theory

 CASE STUDY: Europe's Common Agricultural Policy

 Import Quotas: Theory

 CASE STUDY: An Import Quota in Practice: U.S. Sugar

 Voluntary Export Restraints

 CASE STUDY: A Voluntary Export Restraint in Practice

 Local Content Requirements

 BOX: Bridging the Gap

 Other Trade Policy Instruments

 The Effects of Trade Policy: A Summary

 Summary

 Appendix: Tariffs and Import Quotas in the Presence of Monopoly

 The Model with Free Trade

-The Model with a Tariff
+The Model with Tree Trade The Model with a Tariff

-The Model with an Import Quota
+The Model with an Import Quota.

-Comparing a Tariff and a Quota
+Comparing a Tariff and a Quota.

-10 THE POLITICAL ECONOMY OF TRADE POLICY 236
+10 THE POLITICAL ECONOMY OF TRADE POLICY 2

 The Case for Free Trade

 Free Trade and Efficiency

 Additional Gains from Free Trade

+Rent Seeking

-Rent Seeking Political Argument for Free Trade
+Political Argument for Free Trade

 CASE STUDY: The Gains from 1992

 National Welfare Arguments against Free Trade

 The Terms of Trade Argument for a Tariff